niclutz3/niclutz3.github.io/retail-marketing.md

 I implemented a **Semantic Color Palette** to improve user navigation: Yellow was used strictly for "Monetary" metrics (Revenue/AOV), while Teal was reserved for "Demographics" (Gender/Income).
 This reduces cognitive load for the end-user.

 ![Project Documentation](./MarketingDocGIT.png)
-*Technical documentation featuring the flattened data model and the Power Query binning logic used for Age and Income segments.*

 ### **The Lifecycle**
 * **Data Cleansing:** Used **SQL** to flatten disparate tables into a single view, ensuring referential integrity before the data ever touched the visualization layer.